Since infancy, I have been highly fascinated by both flashlights and calculators.

 In the Summer of 2008, I was required to use a TI-84 for school, because a TI-89 was forbidden.
 I flunked that class anyway, twice actually, which was the equivalent of college algebra 101.
 I’m very deficient in Algebra hence the reason I can repair computers but not program them.

 From November 2008 to September 2011, I was working, at least most of that period and didn’t think much about calculators, although I did carry a very basic Texas Instruments model on some of those jobs.
-At one job, in the Spring of 2009, I was selling shoe molding to a customer and pulled out that calculator to make a precision cut of however many linear feet.
-He ended up tipping me $10 when he saw me pull out the calculator, not bad since I was making only $8.50 an hour!
-He commented on how I was the smartest one.
+At one job, in the Spring of 2009, I was selling shoe molding to a customer and pulled out that calculator to compute how many linear feet to cut for that customer.
+He ended up tipping me $10 when he saw me pull out my calculator, not bad since I was making only $8.50 an hour!
+He commented on how I was the smartest yard hand there.
 Not to blow my own horn, but maybe I was.
 I know I was overqualified for that job, but hey, it was 2009, all jobs much less good jobs were scarce.
 I think the fact that I was overqualified was what got me laid off months later.
 All in all, I had carried that calculator with one of my Mini Maglites or an Energizer 3 Watt Tactical flashlight and a Klein pocket knife.
 In January of 2010, I acquired a job as a grocer and while I could have used a calculator, I never really carried one save the cheap company-issued units.
 When I was given the dairy clerk job for that grocery company, I did all of my figurings with pen and paper.
 There is indeed a calculator made by Casio that is designed for retail and warehousing, but it isn’t readily available in The States.
 That’s a big mistake on Casio’s part if you ask me.
 I did always have a flashlight on me at that job and anywhere else.
 My coworkers took note of it and some even gave me flashlights.
+Not a single person harassed me about my flashlight interest.
 In September of 2011, I quit due to drastically reduced hours.
 I haven’t been employed since.

 In 2012, I was frequently helping family, friends, and now ex-in-laws with various do-it-yourself projects.
 I soon realized a calculator that could do a quick and easy fraction to decimal conversion would be quite helpful.
-I knew a TI-Math Explorer would fit the bill, so in November of that year, I search on eBay and found one in near-mint condition for $6.99 and free shipping.
-I had just enough in my checking account to purchase it, so I did.
+I knew a TI-Math Explorer would fit the bill, so in November of that year, I searched on eBay and found one in near-mint condition for $6.99 and free shipping.
+I had just enough in my checking account to cover the purchase, so I did.
 It has indeed helped with many do-it-yourself projects.
 This was the beginning of me permanently carrying a calculator as well as a flashlight.

 As long as I can help it, I plan to carry a flashlight and a calculator for the rest of my life.